nestor-custodio/env_parser/README.md

 ---

 The named `:as` parameter is required.
-Allowed values are:
+The list of allowed values is user-expandable, but allowed values out-of-the-box are:

 <table>
   <tbody>